 TouchBistro also recently launched a loyalty program called TouchBistro Loyalty, to help incentivize customers to come back into their stores more often and potentially spend more per order.
 Some potential benefits of Loyalty are: get insight into your customers' preferences and behaviors, create target messaging for specific customers, accept payment with gift cards and mobile app, allow customers to redeem points for discounts and promote Loyalty with in-venue signage.

-Touchbistro caters mainly to foodservice businesses and are masters of their trade.
-With unique features such as tableside ordering, on-demand reporting, visual menu, floor plan layout, color-coded menu items and more, Touchbistro can be the perfect fit for any type of food establishment.
-Aside from appealing to full-service restaurants, they also appeal to businesses that offer quick-service, bars & clubs, food trucks, breweries and multi-location establishments.
+TouchBistro caters mainly to foodservice businesses and is a master of its trade.
+With unique features such as tableside ordering, on-demand reporting, visual menu, floor plan layout, color-coded menu items and more, TouchBistro can be the perfect fit for any type of food establishment.
+Aside from appealing to full-service restaurants, it also appeals to businesses that offer quick-service, bars & clubs, food trucks, breweries and multi-location establishments.

 TouchBistro has powerful analytics and reporting to help you manage your business.
 See your daily sales reports at a glance, and monitor sales and staff from your own private cloud venue.

 For restaurant operations, you absolutely want an interface that is easy to use in order to turn tables over quickly.
 The iPad interface of TouchBistro is just that—a well done and simple-to-navigate menu system attractively designed with a fresh color scheme.
 The simplicity of the design, along with the visual menu items, make navigation a breeze so it can act like a digital menu as well as a POS system.